ltoscano/legacybridge-oss-cobol/README.md

 3. **Additional Services**: Create services for specific functionality
 4. **CLI Commands**: Add new commands to the CLI interface

-This project is open to contributions!
-We welcome:
-- New agent ideas
-- Enhanced AI prompts and schema validations
-- Better test coverage or integration scripts
-- Community feedback and testing

 ---

 ## 📄 License